Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 Conclusions

-What color scored the best on average?
+What colour scored the best on average?

 Overall, Green took the top spot for plant-based meat packaging, earning the highest positive ratings across the board.
 Green packaging seems to suggest healthiness, naturalness, and eco-friendliness for many consumers.